muhme/joomla-branches-tester/README.md

 ### Switch PHP Version

-The Joomla Docker images are available in different PHP versions (see
+The Joomla Docker images are available in various PHP versions, from PHP 5.6 to PHP 8.3.
+To check which PHP versions are available, use [scripts/versions](#versions) first.

-You can switch between the available Images for PHP 8.1, PHP 8.2, and PHP 8.3 across all installed Joomla instances:
+You can switch the PHP version for all installed Joomla instances:
 ```
 scripts/php php8.3
 ```